SaminYaser-work/SaminYaser-work.github.io/content/post/wordcloud/index.md

 options="700x" >}}

 ## Alternatives for Word Cloud
 You might also want check out [this](https://www.kaggle.com/code/paultimothymooney/most-common-words-on-kaggle-wordcloud-bargraph/notebook) where a guy generated a bar chart out of the most common words in his dataset.
-This may not be good looking as a word cloud, but it is better to view it statistically.
+This may not be as good looking as a word cloud, but if you want go a more statistical route, this is the way to go.

+## Conclusion
+This is a good starting point for generating word clouds.
+Hope it helped you.
+Heres a Github [gist]() with the code.